In this A2 English lesson, students will learn expressions to make requests. They will also acquire language to order something in a coffee shop.

 The student revises ways to make requests by finishing questions in their own words.
 They also make requests based on pictures of food.

-In this Intermediate lesson plan, students will engage in discussions about the nuances…
+In this Intermediate speaking practice lesson students explore the controversial topic…